Miles Sanders Player Prop Bets for NFL Week 13 | Philadelphia vs. New York 12/5/2021

 Matchup vs. New York

-- Against the Jets, Sanders' 15 rushing yards in his lone career matchup are 53.5 fewer than his over/under in Sunday's game.
+- Sanders put up 15 rushing yards in his only career matchup against the Jets, 53.5 fewer yards than his over/under in Sunday's game.

 - Sanders did not have a touchdown run in that contest against the Jets.

-- In terms of defending against the run, the Jets are 27th in the league, allowing 128.7 yards per game.
+- The Jets allow 128.7 yards per game on the ground, the NFL's 27th-ranked rush defense.

-- This year the Jets have conceded 20 rushing TDs.
-They are ranked 32nd in the NFL in that category.
+- The Jets have allowed 20 rushing touchdowns, 32nd in the NFL.

 Recent Performances

-- Sanders put together a 64-yard rushing performance in last week's matchup with the Giants, carrying the ball nine times (averaging 7.1 yards per carry).
+- In last week's outing against the Giants, Sanders ran the ball nine times for 64 yards (7.1 yards per attempt).

 Sanders' Philadelphia Teammates